bsdpot/potluck/hugo-nginx-alt/README.md

 The optional CONTENTSRC parameter is the URL to a git source with custom content pages and static files.

-The optional THEMEADJUST parameter, if set to 1, will make run a script to make custom changes to a theme.

 The optional parameters BUCKETHOST, BUCKETUSER, BUCKETPASS and BUCKETNAME refer to credentials for minio-client.

 The optional REMOTELOG parameter is for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.